Student Loan Repayment Tips From the Federal Government

 - Start a direct pay relationship: Most students today are already familiar with online banking, which can come in very handy for making student loan payments.
 Ask your loan servicer how to sign up for automatic debit so your payments will be automatically taken from your bank account each month.
-You’ll also get a 0.25% interest rate deduction when you enroll.
+You’ll also get a 0.25% interest rate reduction when you enroll.

 - Make extra payments: Once you become employed, you might find that you are actually earning more money than your expenses.
-Great for you!
-That might not be true if you decide to get married or buy a home of your own, so it makes sense to use any extra money you might have now to pay down your student loans.
+However, that might not be true if you decide to get married or buy a home of your own, so it makes sense to use any extra money you might have now to pay down your student loans.
 Inform your loan servicer that any extra amount is not to be put toward future payments.
 If you have not consolidated your loans, you’ll also need to tell them to apply any additional amount to the loan with the highest interest rate.

 - Think twice about postponing payments: Although you might be able to participate in a deferment or forbearance option, think twice before you take advantage of this opportunity.
 In most cases, interest will continue to build.